Traditional Christmas dishes in Portugal

 There’s no Christmas without Cod – it is one of the symbols of Christmas in Portugal.
 It is eaten all over the country, accompanied by boiled potatoes, boiled eggs, Portuguese or/and Galician cabbage, and sometimes carrots and even beans.
 Hence the name “Bacalhau com todos,” Cod with everything.
 In the end, it is drizzled with good olive oil heated with onion and garlic.

-Tradition dictates that the potatoes must be large so that they do not crumble, the Cod needs to be thick, and the Galician or Portuguese cabbage big – with large sections.
-Salted cod has to be soaked in advance several times – especially if it is thick.
+Tradition dictates that the potatoes must be large so they do not crumble, the Cod needs to be thick, and the Galician or Portuguese cabbage must be big, with large sections.
+Salted cod has to be soaked several times in advance, especially if it is thick.

-The origin of the Cod tradition on Christmas Eve dates back to the 16th century when fasting was imposed by the Catholic Church until the 24th of December.
-You could not eat meat, and since Cod was the cheapest option it became the food of choice for the people at Christmas.
-Furthermore, in December, it was difficult for fishermen to catch fresh fish, reducing, even more, the food options.
+The origin of the Cod tradition on Christmas Eve dates back to the 16th century, when the Catholic Church imposed fasting until the 24th of December.
+You could not eat meat, so since Cod was the cheapest option, it became the people’s food of choice at Christmas.
+Furthermore, in December, it was difficult for fishermen to catch fresh fish, further reducing the food options.
 Cod was eaten at night, and later on, after midnight mass, fasting was over, and you could eat sweets and meat.

 Octopus (boiled)

-The tradition of eating Christmas octopus was heavily influenced by Galicia, which was a huge center for octopus fishing.
+Galicia, a major center of octopus fishing, heavily influenced the tradition of eating Christmas octopus.
 And as the octopus was dry, it lasted all year round, being essential in the region of Galicia and northern Portugal, especially near the border.

 Capão à Freamunde (Capon of Freamunde)